serwisant / serwisant-cp

 $application->set('access_token_customer',...

 Customer access token is kept in session.
-You can keep it into other storage but you must remember that a customer access token is user specific, each logged in customer has its own token related to username/password.
+You can keep it into other storage, but you must remember that a customer access token is user specific, each logged in customer has its own token related to username/password.

 Session store by default will use files in global, system temporary folder.
-You can configure own session store, ie. database in bootstrap file.
+You can configure own session store, i.e. database in bootstrap file.
 See section with advanced topics.

 $application->setRouter(...

 This is default path/routes set.
-If you want to create own pages or change prefix paths create a new router by extending Router.
-By default you need to mount
+If you want to create own pages or change prefix paths create a new router by

-Advanced topics, modyfying application
+Advanced topics, modifying application

 Custom views and translations

-By default all views are stored inside of views/ folder and translations in translations/ inside of module.
 You can overwrite views and translations, also you can add your own language translations.
-When initializing appliation in bootstrap file, pass additional paths to directories from your application.
+When initializing application

-For translations: prepare additional translation in your language - you should use translations/pl.yml as base.
-Then put new file in application directory and add to argument.
-Application will detect all available translations, and will serve it using customer browser language settings.
-If no translation is available, default can be used.
+put new file in application directory and add to argument.
+Application will detect all available translations, and will

 $application = new SerwisantCp\Application('production', ["./views"], [], ["./translations/en.yml", "./translations/de.yml"], 'en_GB');